Why Are Kid Friendly Cafes In Sydney Set Up To Fail?

 By: Alex Harmon, ellaslist

-Last week we heard the devastating news that one of our favourite kid-friendly cafes, Leichhardt's Hide and Seek, made the pain-staking decision to close its doors for good.
+I remember hearing the devastating news that one of my favourite kid-friendly cafes, Leichhardt's Hide and Seek, had made the pain-staking decision to close its doors for good.
 After just over a year of serving the little people of Sydney the owners found that the return on investment was not worth the immense effort it takes to run a small business.

 Hide and Seek announce the news on their Facebook page